Protocol Upgrade Release Procedure

 Example Release Template

-πΎ The latest snapshot has been generated and uploaded here.
+πΎ The latest snapshot is available here.

 π As always, thank you for your support, cooperation and feedback!

-Endpoint Reminder - As a reminder, you can use our public endpoint which is always up to date: https://shannon-grove-rpc.mainnet.poktroll.com/.
+Endpoint Reminder - As a reminder, you can use our public endpoint which is always up to date: https://shannon-grove-rpc.mainnet.poktroll.com.

 If you use the Cosmos SDK cosmovisor, or the full node script built by Grove, your nodes should have automatically upgraded.